moodboom/git-semver/README.md

   stash, pull --rebase, stash pop, determine "next" version, stamp, commit, tag, push, publish

 git-sync will drop you back to the command line on any conflicts.
 Automating this workflow can save hours.

+NOTE you don't have to quote your commit message if it is standard text.
+Messages with [-?&|'] etc. should be quoted.

 Common commands: